CM4all/pond/doc/index.rst

  Show the HTTP "Host" request header.

+.. option:: --forwarded-to

+ Show the address of the server each request was forwarded to.

 The following filters are available:

 - :samp:`type=TYPE` shows only records of the specified type.